Stuycs-K/final-project-3-jianz-wangi/PRESENTATION.md

 |   |   |   |   |   |   |   |   | u |   | i |   |   |   |   |   |   |   |   |
 |   |   |   |   |   |   |   |   |   | r |   |   |   |   |   |   |   |   |   |

 Ciphertext: `cynbuefrssieyctuir`

 <br>

-What do you notice about the ciphertext now?
+What do you notice about the ciphertext?

-Because the Key is so big, every other letter of the Plaintext is the same as the Ciphertext.
+Because the Key is so big, every other letter of the Ciphertext is the same as the Plaintext.

 <br>

-Based off of this, what will happen if the Key > Plaintext?
+Based off of this situation, what will happen if the Key is greater than the length of Plaintext?

 Plaintext = Ciphertext !!